HXZXS/Better-JavaScript/README-EN.md

 python bjs_relay.py
 ```

-If you use the executable, use the pre-built package or package it manually.
+If using the .exe, use the pre‑built package or package it manually.

 ---

-## Security Notes
+## About Security

-The service binds only to `127.0.0.1` by default, so only the local machine can access it – this is the recommended configuration.
+The service listens only on `127.0.0.1` by default, meaning only the local machine can access it.
+This enhances security.

-If you change the bind address or expose the service via tunneling tools, consider adding an authentication layer in front.
+If you change the binding address yourself, or expose the service via tools like ngrok, consider adding an authentication layer in front.

 ---